All Episodes

 Thank you very much, sir.

-Cultural difference doesn't make a difference.
+The cultural difference doesn't make a difference.

-All right, thank you, caller, and take care.
+Thank you, Caller, and take care.

 Dear Art, Father Martin has made several references to a different government in the United States in the coming years or so.